Yiling-J/django-cacheme/README.md

 }
 ```

-#### - Model based Node
+#### - Model based Node(for cacheme node mode)

-Django-Cacheme add a new node class called ModelInvalidNode, this invalid node class can handle model signal
+Django-Cacheme add a new invalid node class called `ModelInvalidNode`,
+this invalid node class handle model signal **automatically** for you when using ModelInvalidNode.
-automatically.
-When using ModelInvalidNode, no need to add property/attribute to model any more.
+So no need to add property/attribute to model.

-For model without m2m, just add `model = YourModel` to invalid node meta attributes.
+Model without m2m, just add `model = YourModel` to invalid node meta attributes.
 This will connect
 `post_save/delete` signals automatically.
-You can pass instance directly to ModelInvalidNode,
+You can use instance directly in ModelInvalidNode, for example,
 `invalid_nodes.InvalidUserNode(instance=self.user)`, ModelInvalidNode will find value for all fields from this
 instance.

-For model with m2m, add `model = YourM2MModel` and `m2m = True` to class meta.
-You can't use instance for M2MNode.
-Instead, add the fk field in m2m model as fields in your invalid node.
-For example, `UserBook` model has 2 foreign keys `user` and `book`, you can use either `InvalidUserBookNode(user=self.user)` or `InvalidUserBookNode(book=self.book)`, first one will create invalid key: `user:{user_id}:book:all`, second one will create invalid key `user:all:book:{book_id}`
+Model with m2m, First add `model = YourM2Model` and `m2m = True` to class meta.
+Then Add fk fields in m2m model as `nodes.Field` in your invalid node.
+For example,`UserBook` model
+has 2 foreign keys `user` and `book`, then yours fields in `InvalidNode` will be `user` and `book`.
+You can use either `InvalidUserBookNode(user=self.user)` or `InvalidUserBookNode(book=self.book)`,
+first one will create invalid key: `user:{user_id}:book:all`, second one will create invalid key `user:all:book:{book_id}`.
+You can also user str/int as field value, for example `InvalidUserBookNode(user=12)`, will create
+key `user:12:book:all`

 Example: